inntran/git-benchmark-testdata/Menkib/Fulah.markdown

    It screamed as the Gubru ship hit a cloud of drifting snowflakes.

-- Startide Rising, by David Brin
+- Starti Rising, by David Brin
 	"Yo, Mike!"
 	"Yeah, Gabe?"
 	"We got a problem down on Earth.
 In Utah."